tsduck/tsduck/README.md

 [TSDuck](https://tsduck.github.io/) is an extensible toolkit for MPEG/DVB transport streams.

-TSDuck is used in digital television systems for test, monitoring, integration debug, lab or demo.
+TSDuck is used in digital television systems for test, monitoring, integration, debug, lab or demo.

-In practice, TSDuck can be used for:
+In practice, TSDuck is used for:

 - Transport stream acquisition or transmodulation.
-- Analyzing transport streams, visualizing the PSI/SI signalization.
+- Analyze transport streams, PSI/SI signalization, bitrates, timestamps.
-- Monitoring conditions on the stream.
+- Monitor and report conditions on the stream (video and audio properties, bitrates, crypto-periods, signalization).
+- On-the-fly transformation or injection of content and signalization.
+- Modify, remove, rename, extract services.
-- Working on live transport streams, DVB-S/C/T, ASI, IP, or on offline transport stream files.
+- Work on live transport streams, DVB-S/C/T, ASI, IP-TV or offline transport stream files.
-- On-the-fly transformation or injection on the content and signalization.
-- Using specialized hardware such as cheap DVB tuners (USB, PCI, etc) or professional Dektec devices.
+- Use specialized hardware such as cheap DVB tuners (USB, PCI) or professional Dektec devices.
+- Re-route transport streams to other applications.
-- Emulating a CAS head-end using DVB SimulCrypt interfaces to ECMG or EMMG.
+- Emulate a CAS head-end using DVB SimulCrypt interfaces to ECMG or EMMG.
-- Content scrambling or descrambling.
+- Extract specific encapsulated data (Teletext, T2-MI, SCTE 35 cues).
 - And more...

 TSDuck is developed in C++ in a modular architecture.
 It is easy to extend